Open to the Public

 For more information on planning your visit View All

-By coming together in a spirit of innovation, cooperation and community goodwill, this group ensured that public access into Red Rock Canyon was permanently protected and that residents and visitors alike could enjoy a bounty of recreational opportunities including hiking, biking, and rock-climbing; as well as opportunities to view desert bighorn sheep, numerous bird species, threatened wildflowers, rare insects, and sensitive reptiles such as the Gila monster and desert tortoise—all in their native habitat.
+By coming together in a spirit of innovation, cooperation and community goodwill, together we ensured public access into Red Rock Canyon was permanently protected and residents (and visitors alike!) could enjoy hiking, biking, rock-climbing and more.
+Visitors can also see desert bighorn sheep, numerous bird species, threatened wildflowers, rare insects, and sensitive reptiles such as Gila monster and desert tortoise—all in their native habitat.

 Short video about the Conservancy's role in protecting Red Rock Canyon